ibm-cloud-docs/codeengine/monitor-sysdig.md

 {:video: .video}

-# {{site.data.keyword.mon_full_notm}}
+# Monitoring for {{site.data.keyword.codeengineshort}}
 {: #monitor-sysdig}

-Get insight into the performance of your actions that are deployed with {{site.data.keyword.codeengineshort}}.
-Metrics can help you find bottlenecks or predict possible production problems based on action duration, results of action activations, or hitting action activation limits.
+Get insight into the performance of your workloads that are deployed with {{site.data.keyword.codeengineshort}}.
+Metrics can help you find bottlenecks or predict possible production problems.
 {: shortdesc}

-Monitoring of your {{site.data.keyword.codeengineshort}} workloads is provided through the {{site.data.keyword.mon_full}} service. {{site.data.keyword.codeengineshort}} forwards selected information about your workloads to {{site.data.keyword.mon_short}} so that you can monitor specific metrics such as requests, revisions, and duration.
+You can use the {{site.data.keyword.mon_full}} service to monitor your {{site.data.keyword.codeengineshort}} workloads. {{site.data.keyword.codeengineshort}} forwards selected information about your workloads to {{site.data.keyword.mon_short}} so that you can monitor specific metrics such as requests, revisions, and duration.

 ## Set up your {{site.data.keyword.mon_full_notm}} service instance
 {: #setup-monitor}

-To set up your {{site.data.keyword.codeengineshort}} customer metrics dashboards in {{site.data.keyword.mon_short}}, you must create a service instance and then enable Platform Metrics in the same region as the {{site.data.keyword.codeengineshort}} actions that you want to monitor.
+To set up your {{site.data.keyword.codeengineshort}} customer metrics dashboards in {{site.data.keyword.mon_short}}, you must create a service instance and then enable Platform Metrics in the same region as the {{site.data.keyword.codeengineshort}} projects that you want to monitor.
 If you have deployments in more than one region, you must provision {{site.data.keyword.mon_short}} and enable platform metrics for each region.
 {: shortdesc}

 To set up {{site.data.keyword.mon_short}},